aptX Lossless Explained 14 min read

 Check Price on Amazon

 In 1687, Newton published his Third Law: for every action, there is an equal and opposite reaction.
 Audio engineers would spend 336 years wrestling with its implications for wireless music.
 Every compression of air that produces sound demands an equal restoration.
-Every wave that reaches your ear through a wireless device has been disassembled, compressed, transmitted through electromagnetic chaos, reassembled, and delivered to your eardrum in under ten milliseconds.
+Every wave you hear through a wireless device has been disassembled, compressed, transmitted through electromagnetic chaos, reassembled, and delivered to your eardrum in under ten milliseconds.
 The fact that this works at all is less a triumph of engineering than a miracle of applied physics.

 The Promise and the Problem

-Picture a Tuesday morning in November.
-You step onto the 7:42 commuter train, the doors hiss shut, and the carriage fills with the grinding howl of steel on steel at 85 decibels.
+Picture a Tuesday morning.
+You step onto the 7:42 train, the doors hiss shut, and the carriage fills with the grinding howl of steel on steel at 85 decibels.
 You tap your personal audio device once.
 The noise vanishes.
 A cello suite begins, each note arriving with the warmth and spatial detail of a concert hall.
-This everyday act, repeated billions of times daily across the world, conceals an extraordinary chain of physical processes: acoustic wave cancellation operating 50,000 times per second, a codec making bit-allocation decisions every four microseconds, and a radio link maintaining over a million bits of throughput while your head bobs and turns.
+This everyday act conceals an extraordinary chain of physical processes: acoustic wave cancellation operating 50,000 times per second, a codec making bit-allocation decisions every four microseconds, and a radio link maintaining 1.2 million bits of throughput while your head bobs and turns.

-The problem is deceptively simple to state: deliver pristine audio through a wireless link while simultaneously erasing environmental noise.
-The solution involves three distinct branches of physics converging inside a device smaller than a pistachio shell --- wave mechanics to understand sound itself, information theory to compress and transmit it, and control systems to cancel what you do not want to hear.
+The problem is deceptively simple: deliver pristine audio through a wireless link while simultaneously erasing environmental noise.
+The solution involves three distinct branches of physics --- wave mechanics, information theory, and control systems --- converging inside a device smaller than a pistachio shell.

 Miniature personal audio devices pack decades of acoustic physics research into a form factor smaller than a coin